estherjk/edi-cam/README.md

     src/gz edison http://repo.opkg.net/edison/repo/edison
     src/gz core2-32 http://repo.opkg.net/edison/repo/core2-32

 The configuration used in this demo is also provided for reference.
 If `/etc/opkg/base-feeds.conf` is empty, simply copy this file into `/etc/opkg/`.
-If you are in the `edi-cam` root directory, type the following:

-    cp etc/opkg/base-feeds.conf /etc/opkg/

 Update `opkg`: